Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

 [Turning on/off LED depending on counter value](workshop\AtmelStudio\timer_basics_too_fast.c)

 You are now confused, why does the LED not flashing??!!
 It's just vibrating!
-Turn on the camera on your smartphone and watch the devboard on the screen of your smartphone.
+Turn on the camera on your smartphone and watch the devboard on the screen.

 Now start to shake the board!
 You can notice two things:
     - the green LED makes a continuous line on the screen